-Big news in the expat world this week: in France, a subset of expats known as “accidental Americans” is rising up and taking action – legal action – against foreign banks who uphold FATCA, citing discrimination.
+In early 2019, a subset of French expats known as “accidental Americans” rose up and took action – legal action – against foreign banks who uphold FATCA, citing discrimination.
 Find out what this could mean for expats across the globe who disagree with the requirement to file citizenship-based American taxes.

 What Are Accidental Americans, and Are They Subject to American Taxes?